Ceasar/twosheds/README.rst

 twosheds is a library, written in Python, for making command language interpreters, or shells.

-Shells like bash are very powerful, but they require you to learn C or clunky domain-specific scripting languages to extend and customize. twosheds lets you write your own shell, in Python, which means you can customize it completely:
+While shells like bash and zsh are powerful, extending them and customizing them is hard; you need to write in inexpressive arcane languages, such as bash script or C. twosheds helps you write and customize your own shell, in pure Python:

 .. code:: python